Gabriel3002-maker/Gabriel3002-maker/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; I like to explore new technologies, specially in thue automation of CI/CD  for best the efficiency and productivity.
+- 🤔 &nbsp; I like to explore new technologies, specially in the automation of CI/CD  for best the efficiency and productivity.
 - 🎓 &nbsp; Study Software Development in the Institute Técnologic "LOS ANDES".
 - 💼 &nbsp; I work with software developer FullStack..